 - Walkway applications must be received in writing and signed by all adjacent property owners indicating reasons for closure.

-- Walkway serving as part of the storm water management system will be considered for closure unless suitable arrangements can be made for the adequate provision of service.
+- Walkways serving as part of the storm water management system will not be considered for closure unless suitable arrangements can be made for the adequate provision of this service.